freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-144-investigating-multiple-reflections-of-a-laser-beam/index.md

 ---
-title: Problem 144: Investigating multiple reflections of a laser beam
+title: Investigating multiple reflections of a laser beam
 ---
 ## Problem 144: Investigating multiple reflections of a laser beam